Clodronate belongs to a group of drugs called bisphosphonates. It can be used to treat:

-The risk of jaw problems is higher after some types of dental treatment.
-It is also higher in people who have gum disease or dentures that do not fit well.
+The risk of jaw problems is higher after some types of dental treatment and in people who have gum disease or dentures that do not fit well.

-It is important to avoid having any dental treatment that could affect your jaw bone when you are having bisphosphonates.
+It is important to avoid having any dental treatment that could affect your jawbone when you are having bisphosphonates.
 This includes having a tooth or root removed or dental implants put in.
-It is fine to have fillings, gum treatments or a scale and polish.
+You can still have fillings, gum treatments or a scale and polish.

 - have a full dental check-up before starting treatment